matiasvaldez1/Prismfly---Front-End-Developer-Coding-Challenge/README.md

 ## Design Mockup 🎨

-You will find the design mockups for this challenge in the attached Figma file.
+You will find the design mockups for this challenge in [this Figma file](https://www.figma.com/file/WIBE9KLcuTjLBZ2tfIJVro/Untitled?type=design&node-id=2-85&mode=design&t=Xk0CJwU8xRUw4s9n-0).
 The mockups include designs for desktop and mobile views.
 You are expected to replicate this design as pixel perfect as possible.

+`Figma file password: front-end-test-prismfly-&*#`

 ## Timeframe ⏱️